vattelum/.github/profile/README.md

 The Vattelum organization develops an open-source toolkit that implements the DLS as usable software.
 Five products, each building on the previous.

 ### 1. [Registry — Legal Standards Registry](https://github.com/vattelum/registry) ✅ (Complete and Deployed)
 A curated registry of foundational legal principles and standards.
 Anyone can deploy their own registry and start creating legal standards.
-The aim is to have trusted parties publish universal standards, governing laws, and blockchain principles that can be cited throughout the entire stack (standardization across the ecosystem).
+The aim is to have trusted parties publish universal standards, governing laws, and blockchain principles that can be cited throughout the entire stack.
+The result: standardization across the ecosystem.

 https://github.com/user-attachments/assets/cbd1a37c-44c6-465c-9f65-2dc81f672560